Image credit: Esther Santer

 To help you understand my journey a bit more, I was responsible for the marketing activities in a couple of EU markets, which led to me having to work with two different managers.
 I often got caught in the middle, because pleasing one manager would always lead to the dissatisfaction of the other.

 Having a career seemed hard.
-First of all, for me as a recent graduate, there was a lack of training within the role.
-Secondly, there was a lack of preparation.
+First of all, due to lack of training within the company.
+Secondly, there was a lack of preparation from my side.
 I was doing more than I was actually capable of.
 And truth be told, the ‘real business’ world is just a fast-paced environment.
 Even though no one plainly tells you, one of the common principles is ‘time is money’.
-Unfortunately, because of this principle, some businesses do not see the importance of investing both time and money in the career development of (their) graduates.
+Unfortunately, due to this principle, some businesses do not see the importance of investing both time and money in the career development of (their) graduates.

 What you learn along the way

-Looking back at this journey, I’m actually a bit more grateful for my experience.
+Looking back at this journey, I’m actually grateful for my experience.
 It taught me perseverance, patience, and hard work.
-Clearly, I had to learn it the hard way due to of lack of preparation, especially from my side.
-However, after spending years in University, you would have thought that the corporate world is something students should actually be most prepared for…
+However, after spending years at University, you would have thought that the corporate world is something you should actually be most prepared for…

-So dear graduates, starting a career is exciting!
-However, before you step into the bad… I mean business side, the number one survival tip is ‘preparation’.
+So dear graduates and aspiring career girls, starting a career is exciting!
+However, before you step into the bad… I mean business side, make sure you are prepared.
+And most importantly, enjoy the journey!

 - Don’t have too many expectations when starting a new career